 So here's what I do know.
 The FIS has given Killington positive snow control before when they weren't even finished making snow which shows how much confidence the FIS has in Killington's ability to pull this off when the forecast also supports it.
 Given recent model agreement on cold starting Sunday night, if they don't have it on the ground already, they probably can make it happen along with the other preparations if given the opportunity.
 I did do some searching around last week and generally snow control at Killington is further in advance of the race than the 9 days from today, but I did find positive snow control given as little as 7 days out for another venue in recent years.
 The FIS can approve them, fail them, or delay the decision.
 I don't know when time runs out though for having the snow prepared.

 Killington was out grooming Superstar yesterday afternoon and that's a positive sign.
-I can't say one way or another if there is enough base from my desk but their temperatures have been pretty marginal for the last week there was less snow being pushed than I've seen in some years.
+I can't say one way or another if there is enough base from my desk but their temperatures have been pretty marginal for the last week there was less snow being pushed than I've seen in previous years.
 If there is not enough snow yet for FIS standards then it's for the FIS to decide what to do based on their confidence in both the forecast and Killington themselves while considering inflexible time constraints.
 If they are short on snow and the FIS gives them until Thursday there's near a 100% chance of success, but that is less certain in shorter time frames.

 I do actually believe they are more likely to make it than not after really digging into it, and we might hear today whether or not they did.
 It's a big and important event for not just Killington but also for their local economy and race fans from around the world, so I'm always rooting for them.
 Maybe ring your cow bells today for good luck!